Welcome to the first Darwinex Tutorial, explained in simple and easy-to-follow terms.

 Latest is the last filter.
 Within this, you can find, sorted by performance, all new Darwins entries for the last week.

 This isn’t particularly useful for investors.
-Its only purpose is to “introduce” the entry of new traders within the Darwinex community.
+Its only purpose is to “introduce” the entry of new traders within the Darwinex community (61% of retail CFD accounts lose money).
 Even if a trader has just registered to Darwinex, it’s possible to migrate one’s own Track Record from the previous broker, allowing even the most recent Darwins to have more than respectable operating histories.

 All Darwins section on Darwinex for research

-While Explore enters an area where Darwins are grouped by shared features, through the All Darwins section on Darwinex users can see the complete Darwins list on Darwinex, without any pre-set filter whatsoever.
+While Explore enters an area where Darwins are grouped by shared features, through the All Darwins section (61% of retail CFD accounts lose money) on Darwinex users can see the complete Darwins list on Darwinex, without any pre-set filter whatsoever.

 Darwins are sorted by default based on their Return values (calcolated over the last two years), but as in the last section, it is possible to sort them according to other parameters (Investors capital, investors, return, Drawdown, D-Score).